 Payments are accepted in the form of check, or debit/credit card, or ACH.
 Checks should be made payable to GSON (or Goldfarb School of Nursing or Barnes-Jewish College).
 Visa, MasterCard, Discover, and American Express credit/debit cards as well as ACH payments, are accepted via Nelnet.
 Check should be mailed to 4483 Duncan Avenue, Attn: Business Office, St. Louis, MO 63110.
 Checks returned (e.g., insufficient funds) will be assessed a \$30 service charge.
-If additional checks are returned, all future payments must be made by a Cashier's check, money order, or debit/credit card.
+If additional checks are returned, all future payments must be made by a Cashier's check, money order, credit/debit card, or ACH.